 - Cultivating Climate: Safety and trust are essential for a mentorship relationship.
 Be intentional in fostering a climate of openness, transparency, and trustworthiness.
-Best Practices: Pray regularly for the mentee, demonstrate concern and care, keep your conversations confidential and respect limits and boundaries as expressed. - Communication: In your role as a mentor, good listening is your key communication objective.
+Putting into practice: Pray regularly for the mentee, demonstrate concern and care.
+Keep your conversations confidential and respect limits and boundaries as expressed. - Communication: In your role as a mentor, good listening is your key communication objective.
 Most of your time as a mentor should be spent listening.
 The act of listening builds trust and acceptance and allows the leaders "voice" to be honored and heard.
-Best Practices: Practice active listening, let the mentee talk without interrupting, resist the temptation to bring solutions immediately. - 3) Moving to Context: We desire to see people who are Christ-centered, and Others focused.
-We hope that mentorship will help your mentee have an accurate perspective of God's presence and movement within their own faith community, their neighborhood and how they fit within that context.

-Best Practices: Seek to help the mentee identify growth areas, specific weaknesses, and development goals as observed by themselves or others.
+Putting into practice: Practice active listening.
+Let the mentee talk without interrupting.
+Resist the temptation to bring solutions immediately. - 3) Context: We desire to see people who are CHRIST-centered, and OTHERS-focused.
+We hope that mentorship will help your mentee have an accurate perspective of God's presence and movement within their faith community, their neighborhood and how they fit within that context.
+Putting into practice: Seek to help the mentee identify growth areas, specific weaknesses, and development goals as observed by themselves or others.
 Give perspective.
-When available, the use of the Personal Discipleship Grid would be incredibly helpful and informative at this stage and can set the path forward for development in these areas.
-A guide for how to use this excellent resource for both the mentor and mentee will be coming soon.
-Please contact the THQ Candidates department if you have any questions.

-4) Corrective: A mature mentorship relationship has room for constructive, effective feedback.
+The use of the Candidates Discipleship Roadmap will be incredibly helpful and informative at this stage and can set the path forward for development in these areas.
+A link to this resource can be found in the Resource section of this guide. - 4) Corrective: A healthy mentoring relationship provides room for constructive, effective feedback.
 You, as a mentor, need to draw upon spiritual insight and wisdom to know when to speak to bring clarity to an issue.
 The actual words you use need to be spoken in love, and to the point.
 Constructive feedback is always done in private and with permission.

-Best Practices: Positive feedback is as important as negative feedback.
+Putting into practice: Positive feedback is as important as negative feedback.
 Be sure to give both.
-Be intentional as you develop the skill of constructive feedback including identification of the issue, possible root causes, laying out realistic options, anticipate outcomes, praying for the release of a new set of circumstances.

-5) Connecting: As a mentor you can be a conduit to a flood of resources for your mentee.
+Be intentional as you develop the skill of constructive feedback including identification of the issue, possible root causes.
+Help the mentee lay out possible and realistic options, anticipating positive outcomes.
+Pray together for transformation within the mentee and their set of circumstances. - 5) Connecting: As a mentor you can be a conduit to a flood of resources for your mentee.
 Mentors have the joy and opportunity to share people you know and resources you have found personally helpful.

-Best Practices: Suggest a book or author that you have found beneficial, introduce them to people that could help them in specific areas and share resources you come across that might be helpful.
+Putting into practice: Suggest a book or author that you have found beneficial.
+Introduce them to people that could help them in specific areas and share resources you come across that might be helpful.

 6) Celebrate Victories: When all is said and done, celebrate small and large victories when you meet.
-This is not gloating -remember there are two of you in the room -it is a mentoring rule!
+This is not gloating -it is a recognition and celebration of how God is using your mentoring relationship.